-Last week, General Electric surprised the world when it announced it will move its corporate headquarters from suburban Fairfield, Conn. to…downtown Boston.
-The direction of the move was counterintuitive.
+The direction of GE’s move was counterintuitive.
 The center of the nations’ economic gravity is moving steadily to the south and to the west — driven by low real estate prices, better weather, and lower taxes.
 Leaving Connecticut for North Carolina or Texas?
 OK.
 But moving further northeast to Boston, the windy capital of the state once known as Taxachusetts?

 To be sure, the lure of tax incentives (up to US$145 million) was an important factor.
 But big corporations like GE can command tax incentives from any state or city.
 In fact, several interconnected stories of changing times lie at the heart of this move — and GE’s flight to Boston is a reminder that if you fail to keep track of changing narratives, you’ll be continually surprised.